 The Federal Solar Tax credit was established as a part of the Energy Policy Act of 2005 to expand the US renewable energy market.

-The Energy Policy Act of 2005 created an ITC (Investment Tax Credit), perhaps more commonly known as the federal solar tax credit is a Federal tax credit equal to a percentage of the total qualified costs of installing a solar energy system.
-This tax incentive was extended numerous times, and then in 2015, the Omnibus Appropriates Act (PL 114-113) included a multi-year extension with a step-down tax credit.
+The Energy Policy Act of 2005 created an ITC (Investment Tax Credit), is commonly known as the federal solar tax credit.
+This Federal tax credit isequal to a percentage of the total qualified costs of installing a solar energy system.
+The Federal Investment Tax Incentive was extended numerous times.
+And in 2015, the Omnibus Appropriates Act (PL 114-113) included a multi-year extension with a step-down tax credit.

 This step-down extension means that the tax credit will drop over time.
 It dropped to 22%, starting in 2021, and will continue to fall till 2022.
 Starting in 2020, the Federal ITC will fall to 0% for home solar.
 This tax credit can be claimed when you file your Federal taxes.
 Even if you don’t have enough Federal tax liability to claim the full amount in a single year, you have up to three years to claim the tax liability’s total amount.

 With the Renewable Energy credit, you subtract your credit amount from the total tax liability the IRS says that you must pay.
 There is no limit on the maximum amount that can be claimed,

 The Federal Tax Credit is different than a tax deduction in that it reduces the amount of income you pay taxes on.
 A $1,000 credit is worth $1,000 regardless of your tax rate,